OHDSI/TheBookOfOhdsi/MethodValidity.md

 Some argue that negative controls should also have the same confounding structure as the exposure-outcome pair of interest. [@lipsitch_2010] However, we believe this confounding structure is unknowable; the relationships between variables found in reality is often far more complex than people imagine.
 Also, even if the confounder structure was known, it is unlikely that a negative control exists having that exact same confounding structure, but lacking the direct causal effect.
 For this reason in OHDSI we rely on a large number of negative controls, assuming that such a set represents many different types of bias, including the ones present in the hypothesis of interest.

 The absence of a causal relationship between an exposure and an outcome is rarely documented.
 Instead, we often make the assumption that a lack of evidence of a relationship implies the lack of a relationship.
 This assumption is more likely to hold if the exposure and outcome have both been studied extensively, so a relationship could have been detected.
 For example, the lack of evidence for a completely novel drug likely implies a lack of knowledge, not the lack of a relationship.
-With this principe in mind we have developed a semi-automated procedure for selecting negative controls [@voss_2016].
-In brief, information from literature, product labels, and spontaneous reporting is automatically extracted and synthesized to produce a candidate list of negative controls.
+With this principe in mind we have developed a semi-automated procedure for selecting negative controls. [@voss_2016] In brief, information from literature, product labels, and spontaneous reporting is automatically extracted and synthesized to produce a candidate list of negative controls.
 This list must then undergo manual review, not only to verify that the automated extraction was accurate, but also to impose additional criteria such as biological plausibility.

-### Positive controls {#PositiveControls}
+### Positive Controls {#PositiveControls}

 \index{positive controls}